AtelierSnek/snek-tech-blog/content/posts/server-build.md

 good random IO speeds.
 In theory, we could go hog wild and get Intel Optane and never worry about it again, but that's... prohibitively expensive to put it lightly.
-Again, balancing cose and performance, 2 ✕ 500GB Seagate FireCuda 530s does the job well.
+Again, balancing cost and performance, 2 ✕ 500GB Seagate FireCuda 530s does the job well.
 Relatively high endurance, good random IO performance, and not too expensive.
 Two of these sets us back 600 AUD.

 ### The CPU
-We're going to make an executive decision and go with an AMD Epyc CPU, because we've always wanted to use one.
+We're going to make an executive decision and go with an AMD EPYC CPU, because we've always wanted to use one.
 That said, we have a few options:

 | Model | Generation | RRP (USD) | Cores (threads) | Clock (GHz) | L3 Cache (MB) | TDP (W) |